πŸ’°FinanceUpdated March 2026

 How to use this calculator

-1. 1Enter the total amount you want to borrow (Principal).
+1. 1Enter the total 'Loan Amount' you are borrowing.

 Written by FreeToolCalc Team